Kuohu: History

 In the first half of the 16th century, the lands around Iso-Lampsi were hunting grounds owned by the Pauhari family from Urjala.
-While privately held hunting grounds in the region were being settled around the time, this possession called Lamsinsalmi was not, and instead became part of the village of Vesanka settled between 1559–1564.
+While privately held hunting grounds in the region were being settled around the time, this possession called Lamsinsalmi was not, and instead became part of the village of Vesanka settled between 1559 and 1564.

 New farms were established in the hinterlands of Vesanka during the Great Partition carried out between the 18th and 19th centuries, including the Lampsinmäki and Lampsila farms.
 The former was established in 1803 and the latter in 1829.
 The farms began leasing land to tenant farmers soon after; by 1881 Lampsinmäki had seven tenant farms, while Lampsila had two.

 Kuohu started developing into a settlement distinct from Vesanka in the late 19th century around industry and the Haapamäki–Jyväskylä railway.
 In 1878, the Kuohunkoski ironworks were established by Karl Gustaf Strömberg on lands rented from the Lampsinmäki farm, using water power from the Kuohunkoski rapids between Neulajärvi and Iso-Lampsi.
 However, the ironworks were short-lived, as they were disestablished in 1884.

 Kuohu began growing in the 1920s around a sawmill (Kuohu Oy) and a tar factory, with worker homes being built around them on the shores of Iso-Lampsi, Neulajärvi and Neulalampi.
-The sawmill was bought by Toras Oy in 1940 after the company had to leave Suojärvi, which had been occupied by (and later ceded to) the Soviet Union following the Winter War.
+The sawmill was bought by Toras Oy in 1940 after the company had to leave Suojärvi, which had been occupied by and later ceded to the Soviet Union following the Winter War.
 Following World War II, the sawmill itself employed some 70 people while also providing jobs for people transporting wood to the mill, peaking at around 200 during winters.
 Wood for tar production was felled in Laajavuori and Hanhiperä, first transported via horse to Ruoke and from there to Kuohu via rail.

 The main method of travel to and from Kuohu was by rail until the 1960s, when personal cars became more common and the national road 18/23 was built through the village.
 In the early 1980s, the closure of the sawmill caused the population of Kuohu to decline from around 600 to 400 people.

 The municipalities of Jyväskylän maalaiskunta and Korpilahti were consolidated with the city of Jyväskylä in 2009.
-On 8 October 2009, Kuohu became one of Jyväskylä's official districts.
+On 8 October 2009, Kuohu became the name of one of Jyväskylä's official districts.